Norkart/L.TileLayer.Webatlas/README.md

 Usage
 -----
-Instantiate a new layer just as you would instantiate a new TileLayer, just remember the API token:
+Instantiate a new layer just as you would instantiate a new L.TileLayer, just remember the API token:

     L.tileLayer.webatlas({apikey: 'my-api-key'}).addTo(map);